-A similar version of this bill was introduced in the House of Commons on 23 February 2017 by the Honourable Rona Ambrose (former Bill C-337, An Act to amend the Judges Act and the Criminal Code (sexual assault)), but it did not pass the Senate before the 2019 election.
+A bill similar to Bill C-3 and the former Bill C-5 was introduced in the House of Commons on 23 February 2017 by the Honourable Rona Ambrose (former Bill C-337, An Act to amend the Judges Act and the Criminal Code (sexual assault)), but it did not pass the Senate before the 2019 election.
 Bill C-337 was studied by the House of Commons Standing Committee on the Status of Women, which in its report on the bill recommended amendments to three clauses and the deletion of one clause.
-The House of Commons passed the bill with the committee's amendments on 15 May 2017.
+The House of Commons passed the bill with that committee's amendments on 15 May 2017.
 Bill C-337 received first reading in the Senate and was referred to the Standing Senate Committee on Legal and Constitutional Affairs, which recommended amendments in its report presented on 5 June 2019.

-According to the Department of Justice backgrounder published in February 2020, Bill C-5 is consistent with former Bill C-337, which did not pass the Senate before the last election.
-The Bill takes into account the recommendations made by the Senate Standing Committee on Legal and Constitutional Affairs, which received widespread support from the originating sponsor, stakeholders, and many parliamentarians.
+According to the Department of Justice, Bill C-3, as tabled in the House of Commons, is consistent with former Private Member's Bill C-337, which did not pass the Senate before the last election.
+The Bill takes into account the recommendations made by the Senate Standing Committee on Legal and Constitutional Affairs.
+Private Member's Bill C-337 and former Bill C-5 both received widespread support from the originating sponsor, stakeholders, and many parliamentarians.

-Bill C-5 has three central purposes:
+Bill C-3, as amended, has three central purposes:

-- It adds a new eligibility requirement for lawyers to qualify to become a judge of a superior court in any province namely, that they must undertake to participate in continuing education on matters related to sexual assault law and social context. - It requires the Canadian Judicial Council (CJC) to submit an annual report to Parliament through the Minister of Justice on the delivery of and participation in sexual assault law seminars established by the CJC. - It requires judges to provide reasons for decisions in sexual assault cases.
+- It adds a new eligibility requirement for lawyers to qualify to become a judge of a superior court in any province namely, that they must undertake to participate in continuing education on matters related to sexual assault law and social context. - It suggests that the CJC submit an annual report to Parliament through the Minister of Justice on the delivery of and participation in sexual assault law seminars established by the CJC. - It requires judges to provide reasons for decisions in sexual assault cases.
 These reasons must be recorded or provided in writing (if not recorded).